 8. Do ALL the winter sports.

-Finnish kids learn to ski and skate as soon as they can stand, and there is no better opportunity to see what it’s all about.
-Try downhill skiing, snowboarding, ice skating or cross-country skiing – or simply borrow a toboggan and speed down snowy slopes.
+Finnish kids learn to ski and skate as soon as they can stand.
+Try downhill skiing, snowboarding, ice skating or cross-country skiing — or simply borrow a toboggan and speed down the snowy slopes.
 And the biggest hats off to you if you dare to try the most extreme activity of them all: a plunge in a lake at winter through a hole drilled in the ice.

 For many Finns, ”mökki” is a dear holiday home.
 These lakeside cottages are one of the best experiences you can have in Finland.
-Imagine skinny-dipping straight from the sauna as the sun sets over a mirror-clear lake: now you’re starting to get the hang of the life in Finland.
+Imagine skinny-dipping straight from the sauna as the sun sets over a mirror-clear lake: now you’re starting to get the hang of the life around here.

-It’s a not a big surprise that a winter wonderland like Finland is well-versed in winter sports.
-On top of the successful international teams, most big cities in Finland have their own teams as well, and cheering a team on among roaring Finns is a fun experience even if you’re not that into the game itself.
+A winter wonderland like Finland had to be well-versed in winter sports.
+On top of the successful international teams, most big cities in Finland have their own teams as well, and cheering a team on among roaring Finns is always a fun experience.
+Even if you’re not that into the game!